cloudmesh-community/sp19-222-101/project-report/report.md

 how these things are calculated.
 In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

 :question: Follow-up from the :arrow_up: comment.
+We steered away from describing margins/distributions and explained NB and SVM more generally with formulas and graphics.
 How does it look now?

 :question: Is a conclusion necessary for this project?
 Since we aren't really testing any hypothesis, it seems like a conclusion section is unneeded.